Phone Number

 Avoid carrying heavy bags with straps over your shoulder

 The weight can strain your neck.
+We can also provide physical therapy for shoulder pain.

 Sleep in a healthy position